HEADS-project/training/README.md

 # List of tutorial

+We currently have a list of 5 tutorial to be developped.
+We will update there description when they are available.
+These tutorial typically assume that you follow them in order but ThingML and Kevoree tutorial might be followed independently.

 ## 1. HEADS ThingML modelling language basics

 ## 2. HEADS Kervoree runtime management basics

-## 3. HEADS From design time to runtime
+## 3. HEADS From design time to runtime (ThingML + Kevoree)

+## 4. HEADS ThingML modelling language "advanced"

+## 5. HEADS Kervoree runtime management "advanced"

 # Reporting issues, getting support, etc